 Practically, families should ask two things early in Year 10: how guidance is delivered (one-to-one, group, tutor-led), and how the school supports applications and references for a range of local sixth forms and colleges.

-Open events matter because they are where you can test “fit” quickly.
-John Spence publishes an Open Evening date of Monday 22 September 2025 from 5pm.
-If you are shortlisting, use FindMySchool’s Map Search to sanity-check travel time and day-to-day practicality alongside admissions criteria, since commute friction often becomes the hidden deciding factor by Year 9.
+Open events matter because they are where you can test fit quickly.
+Check John Spence's current open-event dates before shortlisting.
+If you are comparing options, use FindMySchool's Map Search to sanity-check travel time and day-to-day practicality alongside admissions criteria, since commute friction often becomes the hidden deciding factor by Year 9.

 Applications